informalsystems/tendermint-rs/docs/architecture/adr-010-time-api-sanity.md

 * Arithmetic operators have been provided for `Time` via `Add`/`Sub` trait implementations.
-However, the `Result` output type is [suprising][guideline-overload] and makes for poor usability of overloaded operators.
+However, the `Result` output type is [surprising][guideline-overload] and makes for poor usability of overloaded operators.

 * Arithmetic and comparison operations are much slower on parsed date/time